-Anyway, my wife and I went to a concert a few nights ago.
+Anyway, my wife and I went to a concert a few months ago—seems like years ago now.
 It was supposed to be fun, but it left me feeling empty.
 A few guys onstage attempted to see how loud they could crank their amplifiers while having grand mal seizures.

 We were with friends who were younger than us.
 I don’t know how many concerts you’ve seen lately, but young people don’t actually watch live bands anymore.
 They point cellphone cameras at the stage and look at their phones instead.

 Halfway through the concert, I was ready to leave.

 I’d rather suffer gout than listen to music that sounds like major road construction.

 Don’t get me wrong, I’m not complaining.
 I’m only telling you what Big Al would say if he were writing this.

 Like I told you, Big Al sits above my desk, and sometimes I can hear him talk.
 He tells me he doesn’t like what’s happening to today’s music and movies.